ryan-self/exec-plan/README.md

       });
       ````
 - **'execerror'**
+    - Fires whenever a command in an execution plan has an error while the plan is being executed.
     - The following parameters will be given to the provided callback:
         - **error** *Error*   - the js Error object of the command that caused the problem.
         - **stderr** *String* - the stderr of the command that caused the problem.